-- 2 Potentially exacerbating current biases in the referral processes, for example, referrals from employers being more likely to refer people from certain ethnic groups because of discrimination and bias in their own processes. - People with temporary registration behaving in a way that is contrary to the Code by discriminating against colleagues or people using services on the basis of their protected characteristic particularly if they have been out of practice for a time period where they were unable to update their continuing professional development or had not revalidated. - 4 The criteria to determine who is given temporary registration being biased towards certain groups (for example, age). - The criteria for removal of temporary registration not taking account of the context of the practise of registrants in an emergency situation (for example, the mental health of nurses, midwives and nursing associates).
+- Bias in the decisions being made about who can or will have temporary registration removed on the basis of protected characteristic. - 2 Potentially exacerbating current biases in the referral processes, for example, referrals from employers being more likely to refer people from certain ethnic groups because of discrimination and bias in their own processes. - People with temporary registration behaving in a way that is contrary to the Code by discriminating against colleagues or people using services on the basis of their protected characteristic particularly if they have been out of practice for a time period where they were unable to update their continuing professional development or had not revalidated. - The criteria to determine who is given temporary registration being biased towards certain groups (for example, age).

+The criteria for removal of temporary registration not taking account of the context of the practise of registrants in an emergency situation (for example, the mental health of nurses, midwives and nursing associates).